SPECIAL $75 1st-Timers Learn-to-Ski or Learn-to-Snowboard Package.

 The Ski Butternut 1st Timer LEARN-TO-SKI or 1st Timer LEARN-TO-SNOWBOARD packages make great gifts!

-And those that have already gotten started can return to learn with our All Mountain Package for just $100/day.
+And those that have already gotten started can return to learn with our All Mountain Packages for just $75 to $110/day.

 With our talented and patient Ski School Instructors You're guaranteed to learn.